BishtAman/BishtAman/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I'm Interested in Web Development
+- 🔭 I'm a Frontend Web Developer
 - 🌱 Currently learning React
 - 🚀 I love writing blogs on **Medium** and **Hashnode**, I also share my knowledge on **Twitter**
-- 📜 Currently pursuing **Bachelor's of Computer Applications** from **University of Engineering and Technology Roorkee**
+- 📜 Web3 Enthusiast
-- 😄 Pronouns: He/Him
+- 😄 Happy Soul
 - ⚡ Fun fact about me: *I love interacting with people*
 <br><br>